miriam1986/student-showcase/student-work/miriam-rosenberg/api-final-project/GET-bill.md

 # Get/bill

-The GET request is created when the customer requests a bill for their order as shown on the below code snippet.
+The GET request is created when the customer requests a bill for their order as shown on the code snippet below.
 The GET request prompts the system to print the bill.
 All take out meals are assigned to table `99`.
-The objects of the oe sippet are explained in the Response Schema.
+The objects of the code snippet are explained in the Response Schema below.

 ```
 curl -X GET "http://URL/tableNo?id=99"